Yigal/courses-stat-part-1/chapter1.md

 ```

 `@instructions`
 The URL for the information is in the variable `url`.
 In this step you read this information from that URL to a pandas data frame called `housingData`.
-The procedure to do this is [documented here](https://stackoverflow.com/questions/32400867/pandas-read-csv-from-url)
+The procedure to do this is [documented here](https://stackoverflow.com/questions/32400867/pandas-read-csv-from-url).
+After you read it, print the data frame.

 `@hint`